Lajpatgautam/aws-ec2-ebs-volume-setup/README.md

 # 🔄 Step 8: Reboot and Verify
 reboot

-After reboot, connect again and run: df -h
+# After reboot, connect again and run:
+- df -h
 You should see /test mounted. ✅

 # 🧹 Optional: Test Persistence
 You can unmount and remount to test:

-umount /test
+-umount /test
-mount -a
+-mount -a
-df -h
+-df -h